 Keap pricing

-Pricing starts with the Pro plan at $159/month billed annually, limited to 1,500 contacts and two users.
+Pricing starts with the Ignite plan at $299/month billed annually, limited to 1,500 contacts and two users.
 Extra contacts can be added at a sliding pay scale.
-The Max plan allows you to integrate a business phone system and send text broadcasts, set up lead scoring, and get insight with business analytics.
-The Max plan starts at $199/month for 2,500 contacts and 3 users.
+The Grow plan starts at $399/month for 2,500 contacts and three users.

 Get started with a HubSpot competitor